Greensboro College George Center For Honors Studies image

 3. Earn a weighted cumulative GPA of 4.0 or greater

-The Honors Program will contact finalists for an interview on Friday and Saturday, February 23 – 24.
-The second date will be March 23.
-Notification by April 1, 2025
+The Honors Program will contact finalists for an interview on Saturday, February 21, 2026.

 Only first year students are eligible for consideration.
 The scholarship has a residential component.